 Perhaps this is why they are dissatisfied with Valorant’s target range and have moved on to programs like Aimlab

-The amount of time pro players use aim trainers or train their aim in general is completely different from each person.
+The amount of time pro players use aim trainers or train their aim in general is completely different for each person.

 Training your aim is up to what the individual decides.
 If your aim is really lacking in a lot of areas then spend more time training your aim each day.
 Consistency is key and every day you miss will make your aim suffer.